 17 Easy herbs to grow in your garden

-The list of herbs below is by no means comprehensive, but the links I include here will give you a good start deciding which herbs to grow in your own garden.
+The list of herbs below is by no means comprehensive, but the links I include here will give you a good start on deciding which herbs to grow in your own garden.

 Once upon a time, an older gentleman gave my boys dating advice: “When you go to pick a girl up for a date, tuck a bunch of basil in the backseat.
 Nobody can resist that fragrance!”
 While they’ve yet to use this method of enchantment, I do grow basil – lots of it.
-Here’s how I harvest basil to keep the fresh leaves coming all season long.
-The bees love it, too.
+It’s one of my favorite summertime culinary herbs and SO easy to grow and propagate.

 Calendula flowers can benefit soil and repel pests.
 They’re great for healing, too.
 Calendula has powerful anti-inflammatory, anti-viral, and anti-bacterial properties, and is often used to soothe a long list of skin ailments.

 Related to onions, garlic, and leeks, chives are a great addition to a culinary herb garden.
 Here’s how to grow, divide, and pot up chive plants (a great way to share with friends).